Expedia Group Inc. (EXPE) Shares Down Despite Recent Market Volatility

-Expedia Group Inc. (NASDAQ: EXPE)’s stock price has decreased by -0.65 compared to its previous closing price of 108.55.
-Despite this, the company has experienced a -1.04% fall in its stock price over the last five trading sessions.
+Expedia Group Inc. (NASDAQ: EXPE)’s stock price has decreased by -3.35 compared to its previous closing price of 98.29.
+However, the company has seen a -12.48% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/31/23 that Airbnb and Expedia Turn Customer Cash Into Profit, Aided by Rising Interest Rates

 Is It Worth Investing in Expedia Group Inc. (NASDAQ: EXPE) Right Now?

-The price-to-earnings ratio for Expedia Group Inc. (NASDAQ: EXPE) is above average at 50.91x.
-The 36-month beta value for EXPE is also noteworthy at 1.63.
-There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 3 rating it as “overweight,” 14 rating it as “hold,” and 1 rating it as “sell.”
+Expedia Group Inc. (NASDAQ: EXPE) has a higher price-to-earnings ratio of 44.56x compared to its average ratio, and the 36-month beta value for EXPE is at 1.64.
+Analysts have varying views on the stock, with 13 analysts rating it as a “buy,” 3 rating it as “overweight,” 14 as “hold,” and 1 as “sell.”

 Sponsored